- Parents Home

 - the baby's head or entire body is too big to fit through the birth canal

-Of course, each woman's pregnancy and delivery is different.
 If your doctor has recommended a C-section and it's not an emergency, you can ask for a second opinion.
-In the end, you most often need to rely on the judgment of the doctors.
+In the end, though, it's best to rely on the judgment of the doctors.

 How Is a C-Section Done?